 The benefits of making information available far outweigh the risks, even though there are indeed risks to take into consideration before deciding whether information should be made readily available or not.
 The more information you have, the better decisions you are able to make.
 Being able to make better decisions, on the other hand, leads to less stress.

 Another huge benefit of making information available is that it results in higher accountability while being fairer.
 More information earlier also allows for earlier re-alignment and correction if it is required.
 That translates to cost and time savings in the long run.

 Be a more transparent leader and have frequent communication sessions with the entire organization, not only the executive team.
 Allow for questions to be asked, and provide the answers to those questions.

 Have a dedicated area available where people can access information, like a wiki or shared repository, however, be sure to keep it simple.
-Maintain the contents and clean up and any unused items regularly to keep it relevant.
+Maintain the contents and clean up and any unused items regularly to keep them relevant.

 Not finding the information that you need is as bad as not having it at all.

 The last critical step to building a transparent organization is also one of the most difficult.
 The question of whether to involve people in decision making or not.